-- The various platforms where you can find both free and paid for support on Ubuntu system and online documentation, commercial support, community support, Launchpad and the Fridge. - · System and Online documentation provides the primary source of help and contains both official and community documentation. - The Ubuntu community also provides vital support through mailing lists, Web forums, IRC channels, LoCo teams and the Ubuntu Team Wiki. - You can use Launchpad to perform tasks such as searching Ubuntu related information, tracking bugs in Ubuntu and placing orders for the Ubuntu CD - The Fridge is an information hub for the Ubuntu community, bringing together news, grassroots marketing, advocacy, team collaboration and great original content. - · Canonical provides professional support across the globe, which you can purchase by contacting the Global Support Services team. - Professional support services can also be obtained through the companies and partners listed in the Canonical Marketplace.
+- The various sources where you can find both free and paid for support on Ubuntu system and online documentation, commercial support, community support, Launchpad and The Fridge. - System and Online documentation provide the primary source of help and contains both official and community documentation. - The Ubuntu community also provides vital support through mailing lists, Web forums, IRC channels, LoCo teams and the Ubuntu Team Wiki. - You can use Launchpad to perform tasks such as searching Ubuntu related information, tracking bugs in Ubuntu and placing orders for Ubuntu CDs. - The Fridge is an information hub for the Ubuntu community, bringing together news, grassroots marketing, advocacy, team collaboration and great original content. - Canonical provides professional support across the globe, which you can purchase by contacting the Global Support Services team. - Professional support services can also be obtained through the companies and partners listed in the Canonical Marketplace.

-Name the major sources of help and support for Ubuntu.
+Question: Name the major sources of help and support for Ubuntu.

-The major sources of help and support for Ubuntu are system and online documentation, commercial support, community support, Launchpad and the Fridge.
+Answer: The major sources of help and support for Ubuntu are system and online documentation, commercial support, community support, Launchpad and the Fridge.

-What types of documentation are available on the documentation site of Ubuntu?
+Question: What types of documentation is available on the documentation site of Ubuntu?

-Four types of documentations are available on the Ubuntu documentation site.
+Answer: Four types of documentations are available on the Ubuntu documentation site.
 These are the Ubuntu official documentation, community documentation, common questions and Ubuntu screencasts.

-What are the options for obtaining commercial support for your Ubuntu desktop?
+Question: What are the options for obtaining commercial support for Ubuntu?

-The options for obtaining commercial support are either by getting the support directly from Canonical through their Global Support Services team or through the network of companies and partners that are listed in the Canonical Marketplace.
+Answer: The options for obtaining commercial support are either by getting the support directly from Canonical through their Global Support Services team or through the network of companies and partners that are listed in the Canonical Marketplace.

-What are the different platforms through which the Ubuntu community extends its help and support?
+Question: What are the different platforms through which the Ubuntu community extends its help and support?

-The different platforms through which the Ubuntu community extends its help and support are:
+Answer: The different platforms through which the Ubuntu community extends its help and support are: